RubyRubenstahl/artikcloud-ProxyHub/README.md

 2. Extend this proxy hub by adding a [new proxy](#add-a-new-proxy).
 The hub can then talk to more types of devices (not limited to the ones under `/proxies`).
 3. Use the code as an example to create your own proxy package that can be distributed to your end users.

-**We will add new proxies to this repo.
+**We will add new proxies to this repository.
 Please check back from time to time.**

 ## Requirements